Imig Music Building, S326

 Spera has commissioned, performed and recorded new works ranging from solos to programs with choirs, small ensembles and orchestras.
 He has collaborated with composers from Europe and the United States, including Nicola Campogrande, Steve Goss, Corrado Margutti, Francisco del Pino, Annika Socolofsky and Christopher Theofanidis.
 Spera’s passion for choral music and his interest in new works for guitar and choir have also led him to a close collaboration with choir conductor Eugene Rogers.

-Nicolò has presented recitals for some of the oldest concert series in Europe, such as the Hugh Lane Gallery in Dublin and the Sibelius Museum in Turku, and for major guitar events: Sanremo Guitar Festival, Festival Mediterraneo della Chitarra, and Festival Corde d’Autunno in Italy, Festival de la Guitarra de Sevilla in Spain, International Guitar Symposium at the University of Surrey in the UK, and guitar concert series at the University of Louisville, University of Kentucky, University of Rhode Island, Vanderbilt University and Belmont University in the US.
+Spera has presented solo recitals, concerti with orchestra and performances with choir for some of the oldest concert series in Europe—such as the Hugh Lane Gallery in Dublin and the Sibelius Museum in Turku—and for major guitar events, including the Sanremo Guitar Festival, Festival Mediterraneo della Chitarra and Festival Corde d’Autunno in Italy; the Festival de la Guitarra de Sevilla in Spain; the International Guitar Symposium at the University of Surrey in the United Kingdom; and concert series at the University of Michigan, University of Louisville, University of Kentucky, University of Rhode Island, Vanderbilt University and Belmont University in the United States.

-His most influential teachers are Oscar Ghiglia, Jonathan Leathwood, and Lorenzo Micheli.
-Nicolò holds degrees from the Claudio Monteverdi Conservatory in Bolzano and the prestigious Accademia Musicale Chigiana in Siena, an Artist Diploma in Guitar Performance at the University of Denver and a Doctor of Musical Arts degree from the University of Colorado Boulder.
+His most influential teachers are Oscar Ghiglia, Jonathan Leathwood and Lorenzo Micheli.
+Spera earned degrees from the Conservatory of Bolzano and the Accademia Musicale Chigiana in Siena, Italy; an Artist Diploma in guitar performance at the University of Denver; and a Doctor of Musical Arts from the University of Colorado Boulder.